basarat/typescript-book/docs/types/generics.md

 }
 ```

 One issue with this implementation is that it allows people to add *anything* to the queue and when they pop it - it can be *anything*.
-This is shown below, where someone can push a `string` onto the queue while the usage actually assumes that only `numbers` where pushed in:
+This is shown below, where someone can push a `string` onto the queue while the usage actually assumes that only `numbers` were pushed in:

 ```ts
 class Queue {